KevinWang94/KevinWang94.github.io/_posts/2016-06-13-SovietSatellites5.md

 ### Khujand

-We finished up sight-seeing in Khujand the next morning, first meeting our guide in the city, XX.
+We finished up sight-seeing in Khujand the next morning, first meeting our guide in the city, Shahboz.
 The highlight of the day was the beautiful Bazaar:

 ![](XX)